YWCA calls for Inclusivity of Marginalized Communities

 “We have seasons of planting but our land in no longer productive, we are working on regaining back the fertility of our land, however long it will take, I know will get there,” Oloo added.

-Drought and famine that has invaded Suba in the past few years have also affected fishing as the main economic activity in the region.
 The Suba CBO founder denoted that because of the lower volume of water, fish have migrated to other water bodies and water catchment areas in Uganda.
 This has subsequently hindered fishing activity as the main source of income.

 A recent tour made by our team in Suba has established that the drought condition has hugely affected women.
 Majority of women in that region are unemployed, with regards to this, they are solely depending on farming and fishing as the main source of livelihood.
 It has been a great challenge as this has not been the case, the land is never productive, intense sun rays dehydrates most of the women who often spend better part of the day to till their land.